silverkilo/foody/README.md

 &nbsp;
 ### Navigation

-The navigation page will navigate the user to his/her chosen restaurant, clicking on the ```HERE``` button will notify the other party that he/she has arrived.
-We implemented the navigation using Mapbox GL JS and deck.gl.
+The navigation page will navigate the user to his/her chosen restaurant, clicking on the ```HERE``` button would notify the other party that he/she has arrived.

-Mapbox GL JS is a Javascript library that uses WebGL to render maps and deck.gl is Uber’s data visualization library that is built on top of Mapbox GL.
-Using these in conjunction allowed us to add a layer on our map of restaurants.

-##### Challenges
-The main challenge with using Mapbox GL is that it relies on HTML canvases for a lot of its functionality and React was not built to play nice with HTML canvases.
-Conveniently, Uber has another library called React-Map-Gl which serves as a React wrapper around Mapbox GL JS.
-Even more conveniently, React-Map-Gl integrates well with deck.gl.

-To create the actual navigation path from point A to B, we used a data layer overlay called PathLayer.
-We supplied an array of coordinates (to indicate how to get from point A to B) to deck.gl which was responsible for actually rendering this layer on top of our map.

 ![Image of navigation](https://res.cloudinary.com/omarjuice/image/upload/w_250,h_500/v1558130311/foody_pics/navigation.png)